Ethiopia's Running Town’s Budding Stars Race Beyond Covid-19 | Africanews

 Champions in Training

 Awugchew — who qualified for a national competition in the 400-metre dash, aspires to be Ethiopia's next elite runner.
-Just like many of her mates who hope to emulate Bekoji’s numerous international running stars — household names like Derartu Tulu, Fatuma Roba and Tirunesh Dibaba, and carry on the town's legacy.
+Just like many of her mates who hope to emulate Bekoji’s numerous international running stars — household names like Kenenisa Bekele, Derartu Tulu, Fatuma Roba and Tirunesh Dibaba, and carry on the town's legacy.

 01:25